SimPyClassic/SimPyClassic/READ_ME_FIRST.txt

 2. Download and unpack the SimPy archive into a folder (using option "Use folder names" in WinZip, "Re-create folders" in Linux Archive Manager, or similar option in your unpacker).
-This will create a "SimPy" folder with all source code and documentation.
+This will create a "SimPy-2.1.0" folder with all source code and documentation.

 3. Run "python setup.py install" in that folder.
 This will install the SimPy programs in a folder on the Python